mesosphere/dcos-docs-site/pages/services/nifi/0.4.0-1.8.0/offload-node/index.md

 ## Steps

 <p class="message--important"><strong>IMPORTANT: </strong> It is not recommended to use offload feature as Mesosphere does not support scale down.
 So after offloading if you delete the node, it is not going to remove from the cluster.
-Although if you see cluster view in NiFi UI it will not show up but it still runs and consumes resources.<p>
+Although if you see cluster view in NiFi UI it will not shown but it still runs and consumes resources of your dc/os.<p>

 Following are the steps for offloading node: